 Also check if they offer the ability to increase the item limit by paying an additional premium.

-If you are planning to rent a car while on holiday, then you definitely should purchase travel insurance.
+If you are planning to rent a car while on holiday, you will find some travel insurance companies also cover for car rental.
 And the first thing to check is the car rental excess benefit.

-Plus the travel insurance also covers you for legal liability.
+Also, check if the travel insurance covers you for legal liability too.

 In the unforeseen event that you need to cancel before departing home, check that this benefit amount will be enough to cover the cost of all your pre-booked travel arrangements.
 For example, airfares + accommodation + bus tour + cruise + train travel + carhire.